 There is another type of thyroiditis called subacute thyroiditis that is caused by a viral infection like the flu which causes the thyroid to become inflamed and tender but this is fairly rare and really rare to happen alongside Hashimoto's, however, I did find a case where this has happened and required treatment.

-Hashimoto's and gut issues are closely interrelated.
-If you’re experiencing a flare, you may notice some annoying GI disturbances.
+Hashimoto's and gut health issues are closely interrelated.
+Thus, if you're experiencing a flare, you may notice some annoying GI disturbances.

 Hypothyroidism causes a slower transit of food through your digestive system which can lead to indigestion, acid reflux/heartburn, bloating, gas, constipation, and nausea.